-Tiki as a project, has modest expenses, which are covered by donations and affiliate partner relationships.
+Tiki as a project, has modest expenses, which are covered by donations.
 It doesn't need a "business model" like a company that has expenses or employees to pay.
-While consultants are available for hire, Tiki is "Community Open Source" and not "Commercial open source".
+While info:consultants are available for hire, Tiki is "Community Open Source" and not "Commercial open source".
 If you would like to hire or offer Tiki services, please see business models.